Mathew005/Multi-Project-Streamlit-AI-Application/README.md

 ### 1. Prerequisites
 - Python 3.8 or higher.
 - (Optional but Recommended) [Ollama](https://ollama.com/) installed and running locally if you wish to use local models.
 You can pull a model by running `ollama pull llama3`.
+- [Qdrant](https://qdrant.tech/) (for Vector Store Retrieval features) - can be run locally or via Docker

 ### 2. Clone the Repository
 ```bash